About HeatSmart / CoolSmart

 A ductless air source heat pump can be installed in less than a day.
 It entails mounting indoor units on brackets attached to inside walls, running copper lines through a 3-inch hole in an outside wall to the outside unit and mounting the outside unit on a stand or on a bracket attached to the outside wall.
-When one of our installers conducts a free site visit of your home, they will also assess whether there are any issues in your home that could cause an installation to take more than a day.
+Installers should assess whether there are any issues in your home that could cause an installation to take more than a day.

 How well do heat pumps work in the middle of winter?

-The newer cold climate heat pumps installed through HeatSmart/CoolSmart and supported by state rebates are designed to be used in a New England winter, providing efficient heating all the way down to 5°F while still continuing to provide useful heat all the way down to -10°F or lower.
+The newer cold climate heat pumps are designed to be used in a New England winter, providing efficient heating all the way down to 5°F while still continuing to provide useful heat all the way down to -10°F or lower.